The Ultimate Guide to Accounts Receivable

 4. Deductions and exceptions: Sometimes there will be cases where you will need to make deductions from certain accounts to account for returns or pricing issues.
 In addition, you may need to update your accounts receivable in the case of pricing disputes or product/service quality issues.
 Say you've provided a product to a customer and then found that a portion of it was unusable - you may offer a price reduction to ensure the customer doesn't feel slighted.
 Communicate any deductions or exceptions to the client right away.

-5. Cash reconciliation: After you've received a payment from a customer, you'll post it in your accounting system.
-This step involves locating the invoice and applying the payment to it to show the correct balance.
-Cash posting is most often done by a dedicated member of a business's finance team since it can be a complex endeavor.
+5. Cash reconciliation: After receiving payment, post it in your accounting system by locating the invoice and applying the payment to show the correct balance.
+Cash posting is most often handled by a dedicated finance team member, and AR process automation tools can significantly reduce the manual burden here.

 Accounts Receivable Best Practices